TheWatcherMultiversal/pdfgui_tools/README.md

 - Note: You can uninstall pdfgui_tools from the system using the `./uninstall.py` script.

+### poppler-utils

+In a special case where your distribution doesn't include the **poppler-utils** package in its repositories, use the `--all` parameter of the installation script to include **poppler-utils** in the installation:

+    ./install.py --all

+- Note: If you need to uninstall everything, run `./uninstall.py` again with the `--all` parameter.

 Now we just need to check if the program was installed correctly, for this we execute the following:

     pdfgui_tools